Peter Link: Watchfire Music

 In 2006, Link founded, with James Birch, Watchfire Music, an Inspirational record company and on-line music store specializing in both recorded music and digital sheet music downloads.
 With over fifty inspirational artists as well as over two hundred composers creating sheet music, the company has grown steadily to become one of the leaders in the Inspirational Music market.
 Link has served as Creative Director of the company and has been recently named CEO.
 Julia Wade is Director of Digital Sheet Music and serves as President of Watchfire Music.

 Westrax Recording Studios

 Link also built and owned Westrax Recording Studios, an analog/digital/midi recording studio in New York City for 23 years.
 Westrax specialized in recording theatrical productions and provided preproduction services for composers.
 Among the early recordings that came out of Westrax are Forever Plaid, City of Angels, Kiss of the Spider Woman, and Harvey Schmidt's and Tom Jones's Roadside.

+Podcasts

+In 2021, Link began a podcast, Scattershot Symphony, The Music Of Peter Link, produced as part of Watchfire Music’s Theater Of The Imagination, which has reached over 140 countries with episodes featuring music ranging throughout his career.
+He also produced and appeared on the podcast, Havin’ A Talk With God along with Watchfire Music President and artist, Julia Wade.